bcharlier/HMMA238/Git/tp.md

 ## Create a SSH key

-The SSH is needed to get a smooth authentification procedd to the remode repository.
+The SSH is needed to get a smooth authentification proceed to the remote repository.
 In a terminal:
 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "prenom.nom@domaine.fr"
 ```